-- 1. This policy will be informally reviewed by the Policy Owner on an annual basis, formally every three years, and will be updated as needed in response to any changes in relevant legislation. - 2.
-Monitoring will take place via the annual Equality Monitoring Reports and be reviewed by the University's Executive Board, in addition to periodic reporting to the Equality, Diversity, and Inclusion Programme Board, and the University's Governance Committee. - 3.
-The annual Equality Monitoring Report will monitor the diversity of job applicants, shortlisted candidates, new appointments, academic promotions, student applications, admissions, and attainment.
-The University's Business
+- 6.1.
+This policy will be informally reviewed by the Policy Owner on an annual basis, formally every three years, and will be updated as needed in response to any changes in relevant legislation. - 6.2.
+Monitoring will take place via the annual Equality Monitoring Reports and be reviewed by the University's Executive Board, in addition to periodic reporting to the Equality, Diversity, and Inclusion Programme Board, and the University's Governance Committee. - 6.3.
+The annual Equality Monitoring Report will monitor the diversity of job applicants, shortlisted candidates, new appointments, academic promotions, student applications, admissions, and attainment. - 6.4.
+The University will take steps to monitor the differential impact of its policies, procedures, practices, and services on protected characteristic groups and the Welsh language via its Integrated Impact Assessment (IIA) process. - 6.5.
+Further information on Equality Monitoring can be found in Annex B.